toshiouchi/transtron_non_ar/README.md

 After decoder there is postnet layer.

-A loss is sum of mean squear erro of inferred mel spectrogram and teacher melspectrogram and mean squeare error of inferred duration and teacher duration.
+A loss is sum of mean squear error of inferred mel spectrogram and teacher melspectrogram and mean squeare error of inferred duration and teacher duration.

 A treatment of prosody